gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/namespaceddcHelper.md

 ### function get

-_A helper function to get a modifiable reference to an element of the tensor._
+_A helper function to get the value of an element of the tensor._
 ```C++
 template<class...
 QueryIndexTag, class ElementType, class ValidIndexSetRow, class ValidIndexSetCol>
 KOKKOS_INLINE_FUNCTION constexpr double ddcHelper::get (